adrs0049/adrs0049.github.io/_pages/lab.md

 ### Computational Resources
 Our lab has access to high-performance computing resources for large-scale simulations.

-## Lab Culture
+## Lab Environment

-We strive to maintain an inclusive, collaborative environment where:
-- Ideas are shared openly
-- Mistakes are learning opportunities
-- Work-life balance is respected
-- Diverse perspectives are valued
+We maintain a collaborative environment where ideas are shared openly and everyone is welcome to contribute.
+Our weekly lab meetings provide a supportive space for:

+- Presenting research progress and getting feedback
+- Discussing new papers and mathematical techniques
+- Troubleshooting challenges together

 ## News & Updates